nithiroj/DDPG-Contiuous-Control/Report.md

+# REPORT Project 2: Continuous Control

 We decided to solve the project by making some amendments to the **Deep Deterministic Policy Gradients (DDPG)** algorithm.
 You can find the detail of the algorithm in [DDPG paper](https://arxiv.org/abs/1509.02971).
 The solution is for the **first version (single agent)**.

+## Model Architectures

+### Actor Networks
+The network for learn (local) or target actor consists of two fully-connected layers with 400 and 300 units each.
+Each layer is followed by ReLu activation layer.
+The input layer size is 33 which is state size.
+The output layer size is 4 as of the action size with tanh activation layer.

+### Critic Networks
+The network for learn (local) or target consists of two hidden layers.
+The first one is fully-connected layer with 400 units.
+The second one is fully-connected layer with 300 + 4 (action size) units.
+Each layer is followed by ReLu activation layer.
+The input layer size is 33 which is the state size.
+The output layer size is 1 for the Q value.

 ## Begining Parameters